zimny-lech/CyTube-Plus/README.md

 # CyTube Plus
 <p align="center"><img src="https://dl.dropboxusercontent.com/s/7mrz85gl29eiiks/logo.png"/></p>
+***
+<p align="center">Important: april 2014, update finished!
+Now working with latest CyTube release!</p>
+***
 ## About

 ***

 ### Q: What is CyTube Plus?

 **A:** It's an easy to configure, powerful <b>JavaScript/CSS library</b> for [CyTube](https://github.com/calzoneman/sync) channels administrators, adding new features and enhancements.
-Latest release works with **2.4.5** or **2.4.6** CyTube version.
+Latest release works with **3.0** CyTube version.

-Latest release includes links from my personal example set of channel themes, logos and emotes.
+Latest release includes links from my personal set of channel themes, backgrounds and logos.
 During library customization you can leave it, remove any element, or expand it by adding your own links.

 Technically, this library collects ideas from old Synchtube various rooms plus my own enhancements.
 You can recognize some elements, if you were an administrator.
 Those old fragments of code has been rewrited and adapted to CyTube API and layout, and supplemented with the new features.